 Certain statements contained in this Information Circular constitute forward-looking statements and forward-looking information (collectively referred to as "forward-looking statements") within the meaning of applicable Canadian securities laws.
-The forward-looking statements contained in this Information Circular relate to future events or Birchcliff's future plans, operations, strategy, performance or financial position and are based on Birchcliff's current expectations, estimates, projections, beliefs and assumptions.
+The forward-looking statements contained in this Information Circular relate to future events or Birchcliff's future plans, strategy, operations, performance or financial position and are based on Birchcliff's current expectations, estimates, projections, beliefs and assumptions.
 Such forward-looking statements have been made by Birchcliff in light of the information available to it at the time the statements were made and reflect its experience and perception of historical trends.
-All statements and information other than historical fact may be forward-looking statements.
-Such forward-looking statements are often, but not always, identified by the use of words such as "seek", "plan", "focus", "future", "outlook", "position", "expect", "project", "intend", "believe", "anticipate", "estimate", "forecast", "guidance", "potential", "proposed", "predict", "budget", "continue", "targeting", "may", "will", "could", "might", "should", "would", "on track" and other similar words and expressions.
+All statements are often, but not always, identified by the use of words such as "seek", "plan", "focus", "future", "outlook", "position", "expect", "project", "intend", "believe", "anticipate", "estimate", "forecast", "guidance", "potential", "proposed", "predict", "budget", "continue", "targeting", "may", "will", "could", "might", "should", "would", "on track" and other similar words and expressions.

 By their nature, forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 Accordingly, readers are cautioned not to place undue reliance on such forward-looking statements.
 Although Birchcliff believes that the expectations reflected in the forward-looking statements are reasonable, there can be no assurance that such expectations will prove to be correct and Birchcliff makes no representation that actual results achieved will be the same in whole or in part as those set out in the forward-looking statements.
-In particular, this Information Circular contains forward-looking statements relating to the following: Birchcliff's plans and other aspects of its anticipated future performance, focus, objectives, strategies, opportunities, priorities and goals; and that the results from the Corporation's 14-well pad demonstrate the extension of the Gordondale light oil pool into the northeastern area of Pouce Coupe, which provides the Corporation with significantly more potential condensate/light oil drilling opportunities.
+In particular, this Information Circular contains forward-looking statements relating to the following: Birchcliff's plans and other aspects of its anticipated future performance, focus, objectives, strategies, opportunities, priorities and goals; the business and procedure for the Meeting; the composition of the Board following the Meeting and the number of women on the Board following the Meeting; and the belief of the Board and Compensation Committee that Birchcliff's compensation program has been designed in such a way that prevents inappropriate risk-taking.